apostrophecms-legacy/apostrophe-google-login/README.md

 });
 ```

-Third, you must configure the `apostrophe-google-login` module, along with theother modules of your project:
+Third, you must configure the `apostrophe-google-login` module in `app.js`, along with the other modules of your project:

 ```javascript
   modules: {